jrembold/code_challenge/docs/Challenge1.md

 ---
 title: 'Challenge 1'
+order: 2
 ---

 # Challenge 1
-What is this even doing?
-Is it working at all?
+I think this is finally working and starting to come together...